idanrk/Blog-Backend/README.md

 # Docker Practice - Node,Redis,Mongo
 *  Created Docker image for the Node app.
-Also set-up the app to connect with Redis and MongoDB containers
+The app to connected to Redis and MongoDB containers
 *  The Node-app creates sessions on Redis container, and saves data on MongoDB container
 *  Created basic CRUD methods for User and Post models.
 *  Modules used: express,redis,mongoose,express-session,bcrypt.js,nodemon and more.